vinayprakash893/azure-terraform-actions-reusable/readme.md

 - `Apply`: `terraform-apply.yaml` This job applies the Terraform changes but only if the trigger event is a push to the `main` branch.

 ## Github Federated Credentials
-The below changes are used if you are using Github Federated Credntials for Azure:
+The below changes are used if you are using Github Federated Credentials for Azure:

-- This will use the Github autentication mode to use Azure fedrated creantials which avoids using Azure Secrets rotation..
+- This will use the Github authentication mode to use Azure federated credentials which avoids using Azure Secrets rotation..
   ```
   ARM_USE_OIDC: true
   ```